daupaloffer/jsDiscordTTS/README.md

 # jsDiscordTTS

-### Epic Discord bot used primarily for voice-channel centric advanced (AWS Polly) TTS
+### Discord bot used primarily for voice-channel centric advanced (AWS Polly) TTS

-yes the code isn't great (perhaps one might even say it's somewhat *bad*), I'm bad at js okay - plus most of this is two years old
+This is an incredibly old bot that I wrote over three years ago - I think because I was using a language I didn't know, I just didn't bother trying to refine it and make it something other than a hacky and ugly mess; I just wanted it to work.
+But it still somewhat works and people use it as a voice for people who don't have a microphone sometimes, so here it is

-use at your own risk, this is mostly a personal bot
+*use at your own risk, this is basically a personal bot*

-&nbsp;
-p.s. don't even bother with the bot token, it was already changed many a moon ago